Randomized Solutions to Convex Programs with Multiple Chance Constraints: Feasibility of the Scenario Solution

-The most accurate way of finding this sample size is by observing that $\Phi(\sdb_{i}-1;K_{i},\ep_{i})$ is a monotonically decreasing function in $K_{i}$ and applying a numerical procedure (\eg based on bisection) for computing the smallest sample size that ensures $\Phi(\sdb_{i}-1;K_{i},\ep_{i})\leq\theta_{i}$.
+The most accurate way of finding this sample size is by observing that $\B(\ep_{i};\sr_{i}-1,K_{i})$ is a monotonically decreasing function in $K_{i}$ and applying a numerical procedure (\eg regula falsi) for computing the smallest sample size that ensures $\B(\ep_{i};\sr_{i}-1,K_{i})\leq\theta_{i}$.
 The resulting $K_{i}$ shall be referred to as the \emph{implicit bound} on the sample size.

-For a qualitative analysis of the behavior of this implicit bound for changing values of $\ep_{i}$ and $\theta_{i}$ (and also for initialization of a bisection-based algorithm), it is useful to derive an \emph{explicit bound} on the sample size $K_{i}$.
-Since formula \eqref{Equ:Sampling} cannot be readily inverted, the binomial distribution function must first be controlled by some upper bound, which is then inverted.
-The details of this procedure are well-documented in the literature and therefore omitted.
+For a qualitative analysis of the behavior of this implicit bound as $\ep_{i}$ and $\theta_{i}$ vary (and also for a good initialization of the regula falsi procedure), it is useful to derive an \emph{explicit bound} on the sample size $K_{i}$.
+Since formula \eqref{Equ:Sampling} cannot be readily inverted, the beta distribution function must first be controlled by some upper bound, which is then inverted.